 The benefits of this routine are numerous.
 Firstly, it reduces decision fatigue.
 I know what I’m going to do from the minute I wake up.
 It also eliminates the risk of procrastination.
 I know tasks I need to do and the order in which I will do them.
 It’s become such a habit that my brain is in autopilot every morning when I get up.
 I feel grounded when I run through my routine.
 It’s also a great time to get those unenjoyable ‘should do’ tasks out of the way.
 For instance, I include some stretches and deep breathing in my morning routine.
 If I don’t do them in the morning they never seem to get done.

 Finally, my morning routine prepares my body and mind for the day to come.
 Just as an athlete will have a pre-set warmup or competition routine that they follow each day prior to training I have my routine that I follow prior to entering work mode.

-I’ll go into my morning routine in more detail in a future article, but in a nutshell my routine incorporates movement, gratitude journaling, time for thinking, day planning and coffee!
+For the full breakdown of my morning routine read THIS ARTICLE but in a nutshell my routine incorporates movement, gratitude journaling, time for thinking, day planning and coffee!